Learn more about the limited time waiver for the Public Service Loan Forgiveness (PSLF) program.

 In certain situations, the U.S. Department of Education will allow you to defer (or postpone) your federal education loan payments for a period of time.
 This means you do not have to make payments during that time.

 There are several situations that may make you eligible for a loan deferment.
-To apply for a deferment on a VSAC loan, download the application that matches your situation and follow the application instructions:

 Typically, interest won’t accrue (build up) on your subsidized loans during a deferment.
 Interest will always accrue on your unsubsidized loans during a deferment, with the exception of Federal Unsubsidized Stafford Loans during periods of Cancer Treatment Deferment.
 For more information about deferments, visit the U.S. Department of Education’s Federal Student Aid website.
 For more information about federal student loan benefits for members of the U.S. Armed Forces, download this guide from the Department of Education (PDF).